caiomts/timerdo/README.md

 ![](images/projects_help.png)

-Calling `project` command with no flag you will see a list of all tasks sorted by project name, and you will have the information of how much time you've spent in each project (or in a group of tasks you bunched together).
+Calling `project` command with no flag, brings up a list of all tasks sorted by project name, and you will have the information of how much time you've spent in each project (or in a group of tasks you bunched together).

 ![](images/projects.png)

-This command has also three options, the first one (`--init`) has a default that restricts the projects to show up to all project that has one task initiated after this date.
+This command has also three options, the first one (`--init`) has a default that restricts the projects to show up if at least one of the task in the project was not initiated after the given date.

 The second option (`--project`) allows you to define which projects should be displayed.
 Timerdo also allows you to define more than one project (see below).